 You’ll never know unless you try, and if you do, you won’t be able to say you didn’t try.
 Regret is not a sufficient reason to postpone something.

-It’s much easier to say no when you have tasks written down in front of you.
-It also helps to motivate you when you set deadlines.
+When you have a list of tasks in front of you, it’s a lot simpler to say no. It also helps to motivate you when you set deadlines.